Understanding Our Defined Communities

 Upper Class Defined Communities

-Community Description: Housed on the ground floor of Kresge Hall, the Service-Learning Community is available to rising sophomore residents.
-Students are not required to have prior involvement with the Service-Learning and Civic Engagement Center at Bentley in order to be considered, however, students who have an interest around issues of social justice and volunteering are heavily encouraged to apply.
-Through intentional programming, class participation, and numerous opportunities to be a part of an active service-focused community, residents of the floor will not only be prepared to join and embrace the business world, but will realize and utilize their critical role in their local, national and global communities.
-Students must apply individually (even if they wish to live within the same suite).
-The style of housing offered is either 4 or 5 person suites in double and triple rooms.
+This community available to rising sophomore residents.
+Students are not required to have prior involvement with the Service-Learning and Civic Engagement Center at Bentley in order to be considered, however, students who have an interest around issues of social justice and service are heavily encouraged to apply.
+Through intentional programming, class participation, and opportunities to be a part of an active service-focused community, residents of the floor will not only be prepared to join and embrace the business world, but will utilize the skill of service in their local, national and global communities.

 Please note that this is a full academic year assignment (as 1.5 credits offered per semester).
 Students that are planning to study abroad in the fall or spring semester are not eligible to apply.
 The class will take place Wednesday evenings at 5:00pm and registration directions will be sent upon acceptance into the community.
 (SAMPLE SYLLABUS)